dipesh267/UsedCars/README.md

 I also ran the Rigde model that yealded 62.5% accuracy on the training data with 59% on the test data.

+### Recommendatoin

+ I did not consider region when building the model on the next round, I would defintely consider region as part of our ML model.
+We could consider just our region and focus on specific features.
+Certain regions might consider trucks and pickups as a high on the feature list whereas sunny regions might consider convertibles a better match.
+For the current time we should consider low mileage, like new or new condition vechiles.
+Types of vehicles to consider are sedans and midsize vehicles that run on gas and mostly frontwheel drive.